 The Ministry of Culture (in cooperation with the Ministry of Foreign Affairs) is the main body responsible for international, bilateral and multilateral cultural co-operation, which is realised through international conventions, other international agreements, bilateral agreements and programmes for co-operation.
 Bilateral cultural co-operation agreements include educational and scientific programmes as part of framework agreements that are signed for 1-3 years.
 Therefore, these agreements are the major instrument in international cooperation.
-Other instruments such as cooperation treaties, co-production agreements or state guarantees are also used.
+Other instruments such as cooperation treaties, co-production agreements or state guarantees are also in use.
 So far, the Ministry of Culture has signed bilateral agreements for cultural cooperation with over 50 countries.

 The financial support for international cultural co-operation varies each year, depending on the annual budget of the Ministry of Culture and the programmed activities.
 However, the usual estimation is 2-3% of the annual budget of the Ministry for the programmes and activities in the field of international cultural co-operation.

 In 2006 the government announced the idea of appointing recognised artists, writers, and musicians etc., as cultural ambassadors abroad.
 Following this Decision, 10 cultural ambassadors were appointed during the previous government.
 They did not have full diplomatic status.
 However, due to lack of actual results and verified benefits, the Ministry of Culture cancelled this practice in 2017.